ClojureBridge/tones/curriculum/01-piano-chords.md

 "these three, got it."

 She completely understood the `chord` function, its meaning and how to use.
-However, the problem was how to make the piano sound of `(chord :c3 :major)`.
+Now she wanted to make the piano sound of
+`(chord :c3 :major)`, so
-She typed `(piano 48) (piano 55) (piano 52)` in the same line and evaluated the line, but the sounds was a single note.
+she typed `(piano 48) (piano 55) (piano 52)` in the same line and evaluated the line, but the sound was just a single note.

 > On repl, writing `(piano 48) (piano 55) (piano 52)` in a single line
 > works and makes a chord sound.
 But unfortunately, this doesn't work
 > on Light Table.

-Meg thought a while, recalling what she learned at ClojureBridge workshop.
-Suddenly, the idea came up on her mind, "write a function!"
+Meg thought a while, recalling what she had learned at the ClojureBridge workshop.
+Suddenly, the idea came to her mind, "write a function!"
 Soon, she wrote a function, `c3-major-chord` in `play.clj` file:

 ```clojure